Reconstructions of Einstein-Aether Gravity from Barrow Agegraphic and New Barrow Agegraphic Dark Energy models: Examinations and Observational Limits: Results and Discussion

 {\bf Statefinder Parameter:} The analysis of dynamical parameters in Figure~\ref{fig:r_s_BADE_NBADE} reveals the evolutionary trajectory in the \((r, s^*)\) plane.
 During early cosmic epochs, both cosmological frameworks exhibit characteristics defined by \((r > 1)\) and \((s^* < 0)\), corresponding to quintessence behavior.
-The evolutionary path intersects the \(\Lambda\)CDM fixed point at \((r, s^*) = (1, 0)\), subsequently entering a domain characterized by \((r < 1)\) and \((s^* > 0)\), which is indicative of Chaplygin gas behavior.
+The evolutionary path intersects the \(\Lambda\)CDM fixed point at \((r, s^*) = (1, 0)\), subsequently entering a domain characterized by \((r < 1)\) and \((s^* > 0)\), which is indicative of Chaplygin gas (Phantom-like) behavior.
 The dynamical evolution portrayed in Figure~\ref{fig:r_q_BADE_NBADE} through the \((r, q)\) plane demonstrates the cosmic transition from decelerated to accelerated expansion.
 This transformation reflects the shift from matter dominance to dark energy prevalence.
 Notable is the absence of convergence to either the steady-state configuration \((r = 1, q = -1)\) or the SCDM point \((r = 1, q = \frac{1}{2})\).
 Instead, the asymptotic behavior of both models tends toward the de Sitter state, characterized by \(q = -1\).
 In the context of Einstein-Aether gravity reconstruction, the BADE framework exhibits more rapid convergence compared to its NBADE counterpart.
+These behaviors align with recent studies on statefinder diagnostics in dark energy and modified gravity models, particularly in Barrow agegraphic and Einstein-Aether frameworks, which report similar quintessence-to-phantom transitions and de Sitter convergence in the \((r, s^*)\) and \((r, q)\) planes \cite{Tamal_f(P)_f(Q), Kumar2023, Srivastava2021, Singh2016, Carrasco2024}.